polyaxon/polyaxon/site/docs/intro/k8s-guides/security-context.md

 ---
 title: "How to configure a security context"
-sub_link: "k8s-guides/security-config"
+sub_link: "k8s-guides/security-context"
 meta_title: "A guide on configuring a security context for operations - Core Concepts"
-meta_description: "By default, Polyaxon operations run without security context, and pods run as root."
+meta_description: "By default, Polyaxon operations run without a security context, and pods run as root."
-is_index: true
 visibility: public
 status: published
 tags: